utah-cs4470-sp25/class/hw13/README.md

 Here the `qword` annotation is mandatory, because the assembler needs to know whether you intended to push a 64-bit, 32-bit, or 16-bit value.

-On x86_64, the only supported immediate values 32-bit values.
+On x86_64, only 32-bit values work as immediates.
 So, for example, the following are legal in assembly:

     push qword 2147483647